MOSAIC RENDERS

 How many buckets of mosaic render do I need for a typical house plinth?

-A standard semi-detached plinth of roughly 15–18 m² requires three to four 25 kg buckets at the stated yield of approximately 4.0 kg/m² — each 25 kg bucket covers around 6 m².
-Measure the full perimeter length, multiply by plinth height (typically 300–600 mm), then add 5–10 % for corners, reveals, and normal site wastage.
-For short sections or repairs, the 10 kg bucket covering approximately 2.5 m² keeps waste to a minimum and matches the wet-on-wet completion window for a single elevation pass.
+A standard semi-detached plinth of roughly 15–18 m² needs three to four 25 kg buckets at the stated yield of approximately 4.0 kg/m², since each 25 kg bucket covers around 6 m².
+Measure the full perimeter, multiply by plinth height (typically 300–600 mm), then add 5–10% for corners, reveals, and normal waste.
+For short sections or repairs, the 10 kg bucket covering approximately 2.5 m² keeps waste low and matches the single-pass completion window for one elevation.

 Is mosaic render breathable enough for solid-wall properties?

-Trapped moisture migrates outward through the render rather than building up behind it, which is essential for older solid-wall substrates without a cavity.
-Ceresit CT 177 achieves a V2 vapour permeability rating (Sd 0.14–1.4 m) under EN 15824:2017, confirming water vapour passes through at a rate compatible with masonry substrates.
-Where maximum breathability across an entire elevation is the primary concern, a silicone or silicone-silicate render offers a lower Sd value — but at the plinth zone specifically, the superior impact and water resistance of mosaic render outweighs the marginal vapour-permeability difference.
+Trapped moisture migrates outward through the render rather than building up behind it, which matters on older solid-wall substrates without a cavity.
+Ceresit CT 177 achieves a V2 vapour permeability rating (Sd 0.14–1.4 m) under EN 15824:2017.
+Where maximum breathability across an entire elevation is the priority, a silicone or silicone-silicate render offers a lower Sd value — but at the plinth zone specifically, the superior impact and water resistance of mosaic outweighs the marginal vapour-permeability difference.

 What is the minimum application temperature for mosaic render?

-Both air and substrate must stay between +10 °C and +25 °C throughout application and for at least three days afterwards while the acrylic resin cures.
-Applying within this window ensures the binder cross-links fully, producing a hard, weather-resistant surface with stable colour.
-The UK's April-to-October window typically gives you six to seven months of ideal application conditions, and fully sheeting the scaffold extends that window further into the shoulder months — keeping relative humidity below 80 % ensures a clean cure free of surface condensation.
+Both air and substrate must stay between +10 °C and +25 °C throughout application and for at least three days afterwards while the resin cures, ensuring the binder cross-links fully into a hard, weather-resistant surface with stable colour.
+The UK's April-to-October window typically gives six to seven months of ideal conditions, and fully sheeting the scaffold extends that further into the shoulder months while keeping humidity below 80% for a clean cure.

 How do I keep mosaic render free of algae over time?

-The dense, low-porosity surface naturally resists biological colonisation more effectively than open-textured finishes, so most elevations stay clean with an occasional garden-hose rinse.
-North-facing plinths shaded by vegetation may develop green or red algae over several years; a preventive application of a professional biocidal wash every two to three years stops spores establishing before they become visible.
-If growth does appear, treating with a specialist algae remover and a soft brush — rather than high-pressure jetting — preserves the resin binder and keeps the aggregate surface intact long-term.
+The dense, low-porosity surface resists biological colonisation more effectively than open-textured finishes, so most elevations stay clean with an occasional garden-hose rinse.
+North-facing plinths shaded by vegetation may develop green or red algae over several years, and a preventive biocidal wash every two to three years stops spores establishing before they show.
+If growth appears, treating with a specialist algae remover and a soft brush — rather than high-pressure jetting — preserves the resin binder and keeps the aggregate surface intact.